 On the Job Employment Counseling

 Unfortunately, many high paying jobs come with very difficult working circumstances.
 We often meet with clients who face any number of situations, such as bullying in the workplace, harassment, political fighting with supervisors or coworkers, unfair working conditions, or unsafe work practices.
 In this economy, nothing is more important than keeping your job or protecting yourself in the event you lose it.
 Our lead employment lawyer has helped many clients keep their jobs, survive political fights, and advance their careers.
 If staying employed is not a viable option, we can help you with an exit strategy.
 An exit strategy may include negotiation of a severance agreement.

 Lawsuits and Wrongful Termination

-Depending on the nature of the claim, we will handle your lawsuit on a contingency fee basis for attorney's fees or a reduced hourly rate with a smaller contingency percentage.
-In most cases, we expect the employee to invest in his or her case with us and to cover the expenses of the litigation such as court fees, filing fees, transcript fees, and expert fees, if needed.
-Our representation includes claims involving:
+Depending on the nature of the claim, we may handle your lawsuit on a contingency fee basis for attorney’s fees or a reduced hourly rate with a smaller contingency percentage.
+In most cases, we expect the employee to invest in his or her case with us and to cover the expenses of the litigation, such as court fees, filing fees, transcript fees, and expert fees, if needed.
+Our representation includes claims involving the following:

 • Age discrimination

 • Gender and race discrimination

 We represent employees on a flat fee basis for the review of severance packages.
 We help employees determine whether the compensation offered by the employer is fair and in line with the circumstances of termination.